 Similarity search

-Explore data with embeddings
+Explore data with custom or off-the-shelf embeddings.

 Training datasets that are carefully visualized, curated, and debugged are the most impactful for increasing model performance.
 However, these practices can be challenging to do on unstructured data (e.g., images, text, videos, PDF, etc.) because unstructured data is not queryable with something like SQL.